 In our new series, we take a look at the sustainability marketing strategies of global brands and outline how they could be better.
-For the first episode, it’s one of the biggest brands on the planet, who, despite massive marketing clout, don’t seem to be able to find the right line when marketing their sustainability.
+For the first episode, it’s one of the biggest brands on the planet, which, despite massive marketing clout, doesn’t seem to be able to find the right line when marketing its sustainability.
 It’s a little perplexing.

 That’s where we step in to make it more sensible, in theory.